yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Sidecar sees the deleteTimestamp set in the `BucketAccess` and gRPC calls the provisoner's _Revoke_ interface.
 + COSI unbinds the BA from the `Bucket`.
 + COSI checks for additional binding references and if there are any we stop processing the BR delete (but continue processing the BAR delete).
-+ Sidecar sees `Bucket.conditions[x].Reason` = "Released" and knows the `Bucket.releasePolicy`.
++ Sidecar sees the `Bucket` is released and knows the `Bucket.retentionPolicy`.
-+ If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s `conditions[x].Reason to "Deleted"
++ If the retention policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, updates the `Bucket` to Deleted.
-+ If the release policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
++ If the retention policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
-+ When the COSI controller sees the `Bucket`'s `conditions[x].Reason is "Deleted", it deletes all the finalizers and the real deletions occur.
++ When the COSI controller sees the `Bucket` is "Deleted", it deletes all the finalizers and the real deletions occur.

 ###  Setting Access Permissions
 #### Dynamic Provisioning